 This Bhutan expedition is a rare chance to trek the remote Himalaya and summit a rarely climbed and unnamed 5,400m peak

 Despite the speed of our hyper-connected world, Bhutan is still remote and mystical.
 This Bhutan expedition is an ambitious 16-day journey into this mountainous haven of the eastern Himalayas and includes 10 days of trekking.
-You’ll also have the rare chance to summit a 5,400 mountain climbed only once before.
+You’ll also have the rare chance to summit a 5,400 mountain.

 The main goal of this adventure is to summit an unnamed 5,400m peak in the heart of Bhutan.
 Over the course of ten days, as you make your way, acclimatising slowly, to the peak, you’ll have an unobstructed view of the wondrous Gangkhar Puensum.
 This 7,570m mountain is the highest unclimbed peak on earth.
 Basecamp will be in the same valley that climber and adventurer Levison Wood camped during his Walking the Himalayas TV series.

-- Attempt to summit a 5,400m unnamed mountain, climbed only once before
+- Attempt to summit a 5,400m unnamed mountain

 - View the summit of Gangkhar Puensum, the world’s highest unclimbed peak